-NVIDIA Nvenc Obs Guide
+NVIDIA NVENC OBS Guide

-By Gerardo Delgado Cabrera on February 26, 2019 | Broadcasting Guides Streaming
+By Gerardo Delgado Cabrera on September 16, 2024 | Broadcasting Guides Streaming

 About This Guide

-Bitrate, Resolution and Framerate
+Encoders, Bitrate, Resolution and Framerate

 Encoding is all about compressing images.
 The smaller the size of the image, the less we must compress it and the more quality it keeps.
 While the same applies for framerate, a viewer can really notice a drop in FPS but not so much in resolution, so we will always try to stream at 60 FPS.